 Teramo Easter Pizza

 Preparation of Teramo Easter Pizza

-• First, beat the egg whites until stiff and the yolks separately, then combine them and add the sugar, stirring gently.
+• First, beat the egg whites until stiff and the yolks separately; then combine them and add the sugar, mixing gently.

-Add the yeast, flour, and oil and mix well, first in its container and then transfer it to a work surface and knead until you get a uniform dough.
+Add the yeast, flour and oil and mix well, first in the mixing bowl and then transfer to a work surface and knead until you obtain a uniform dough.

-Let it rise covered in a warm place for 12 hours.
+Put it to rise covered in a fairly warm place for 12 hours.

-After rising, add the anise seeds, candied fruit, raisins (previously soaked for at least 10 minutes, then drained), and cinnamon to the dough, kneading it uniformly again.
+After the first rise, add the anise seeds, candied citron, the raisins (previously soaked for at least 10 minutes and then well drained) and the cinnamon, continuing to work everything until evenly combined.

-At this point, grease and flour a cylindrical mold about 11 inches in diameter.
-Let it rise again for 5-6 hours, after which the dough will be ready to bake.
+At this point grease and flour a tall cylindrical pan about 11 inches (28 cm) in diameter.
+Let rise again for 5-6 hours, after which the dough will be ready to bake.

-Bake in the oven at 350°F for about 45 minutes.
+Bake in the oven at 356 °F for about 45 minutes.

-If during baking you see that the top is browning too much, place a sheet of foil on top.
+If during baking you see the surface is coloring too much, place a sheet of aluminum foil on top.

 9-5.jpg

-• Decorate as you like; I used sugar syrup and adorned it with colored sprinkles.
+• Decorate as you like; I glazed it with a sugar syrup and decorated it with colored sprinkles.

 Follow me on Facebook Pinterest Twitter Instagram YoutubeTelegram

-To stay updated, subscribe to the newsletter by clicking here
+If you want to stay updated subscribe to the newsletter by clicking here

+Teramo Easter Pizza